gaurovgiri/colab/README.md

 Commit by commit, it weaves a tale,
 Recording revisions, like whispers on a gale.
-Branches diverfe, and conflicts arise,
+Branches diverse, and conflicts arise,
 Yet Git remains, with steadfast guise.